yhsmedia/preschool/pages/ss_lessons/people-worship-jesus.md

 Theme: Jesus is God and is worthy of all worship and praise

-Memory Verse: For all have sinned, and come short of the glory of God."
+Memory Verse: For all have sinned, and come short of the glory of God.
 Romans 3:23

 Quarter: Growing in Gods Word - Spring